 Bhandari was born on June 19, 1996, in Ashland, MA.
 His mother gave birth to him in her home bedroom.

-He graduated from Ashland High School in 2014 and enrolled at the University of Massachusetts, Amherst, where he went on to receive his Bachelor of Arts in Communication.
+The aspiring creative graduated from Ashland High School in 2014 and enrolled at the University of Massachusetts, Amherst, where he went on to receive his Bachelor of Arts in Communication.

 Following graduation, Jeremy began working at ESPN as a Sports Researcher in July 2018.
 At ESPN, Bhandari created original content that was used on Sports Center, The Paul Finebaum Show, SEC NOW, and other studio productions.
 He left in February 2020 to pursue a storytelling career.